jin0008/myopia/README.md

 # Myopia Management

 This is a web-based platform to help clinician for tracking axial lengths in children.
+This tool aims to enhance interaction with parents or help to understand the trend of axial length changes over time.

 # React + TypeScript + Vite